facebook/FBRetainCycleDetector/README.md

 ## Getting Candidates

 If you want to profile your app, you might want to have an abstraction over how to get candidates for `FBRetainCycleDetector`.
 While you can simply track it your own, you can also use [FBAllocationTracker](https://github.com/facebook/FBAllocationTracker).
 It's a small tool we created that can help you track the objects.
-It offers simple API that you can query for example for all instances of given class, or all class names currently tracked, etc.
+It offers simple API that you can query for example for all instances of a given class, or all class names currently tracked, etc.

 `FBAllocationTracker` and `FBRetainCycleDetector` can work nicely together.
 We have created a small example and drop-in project called [FBMemoryProfiler](https://github.com/facebook/FBMemoryProfiler) that leverages both these projects.
-It offers you very basic UI that you can use to track all allocations and force retain cycle detection from UI.
+It offers you a very basic UI that you can use to track all allocations and force retain cycle detection from UI.

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.